 I love chitaps, always have, always will.
 They’re sweet and light to eat and look like handkerchiefs.
-So instead of getting them from our local East Indian auntie from the Sunday bazaar like we do almost every week, we try our best to make them at home some times.
+They’re especially popular at East Indian dinners and Christmas celebrations.
+So instead of getting them from our local East Indian auntie from the Sunday bazaar like we do almost every week, we try our best to make them at home sometimes.
 You know, then we can have as many as we want.

 Anyways, mom and dad are always there to help me with adjusting the recipe for the chitaps or pollas.
 I don’t really know why anyone calls the chitiaps pollas though.
 Dad says even sannas and other types of bread are referred to as pollas sometimes.
 Anyone know why, please let me know.

 But, I also figured, why not make them gluten-free this time, and make them edible for the friend of mine who is a celiac and has a gluten allergy?
 How do you make gluten-free chitaps or gluten-free rice crepes?
 Simple you know, skip the wheat or maida and the beer yeast.
 Turns out, it wasn’t that difficult to do.

 And apart from the few trial pieces that were scrapped because they weren’t binding enough, I ended up making 83 in the first batch.
 Yeah, 83!
 Well, shh.
 I naturally distributed them to the cousins and got a seal of approval.
 So here’s our new gluten-free chitap recipe.

 A note though: If you don’t need the chitaps or pollas to become gluten-free use an equal amount of maida (wheat flour) and rice flour.

 Let’s start with our yeast.
 Pour a tablespoon of sugar and warm water into a bowl and let the sugar dissolve.
 Once the sugar dissolves, add the yeast to it, stir it, and set aside for 10 minutes.
 If the yeast starts to bubble, it means it’s good and active.
 Leave it be, and continue with the rest of the recipe.